 Our 2001 ISO and NQSO Plan was terminated in 2011.
 Options granted under the 2001 ISO and NQSO Plan are accounted for as liability awards as the terms of the awards could require or allow repurchase of the shares at amounts different than fair value.
 We made the accounting policy election to use the intrinsic value method of accounting to determine stock-based compensation liabilities for these awards.
+During the quarter ended June 30, 2017, in accordance with ASC 718 as we no longer meet the definition of a nonpublic entity, we changed our accounting policy to measure the fair value of our liability awards using the Black-Scholes option pricing model.
+The impact of the change in accounting policy was immaterial to the financial statements.

-The 2001 ISO and NQSO Plan also includes stock-based compensation liability for our old Class B shares outstanding resulting from our call feature with a purchase price that may be set at less than the fair market value at the redemption date.
-We utilized the fair value of the outstanding old Class B shares to determine the stock-based compensation liabilities for these shares.
-We expect a one-time significant decrease in our stock-based compensation expense in the periods following this offering as the call feature is terminated upon certain triggering events including an initial public offering in which our capital stock is admitted to and begins trading on any United States securities exchange.
+The 2001 ISO and NQSO Plan also includes stock-based compensation liability for our new Class A redeemable common shares outstanding resulting from our call feature with a purchase price that may be set at less than the fair market value at the redemption date.
+We utilized the fair value of the outstanding new Class A redeemable common shares to determine the stock-based compensation liabilities for these redeemable common shares.
+We expect a one-time significant decrease in our stock-based compensation liability in the period following this offering, as the call feature is terminated upon certain triggering events, including an initial public offering in which our capital stock is admitted to and begins trading on any United States securities exchange.